Skip to main content

 Fields:

-• event: Event type (e.g., payment.succeeded, refund.succeeded)
+• type: Event type (e.g., session.created, payment.succeeded, deposit.succeeded)

 • timestamp: ISO 8601 timestamp when the event occurred